jishnujayakumar/MLRC2020-EmbedKGQA/README.md

 ### Citation:
-Please cite the following paper if you use this code in your work.
+Please cite the following if you incorporate our work.

 ```bibtex
 Placeholder for ReScience C BibTex.
 To be updated upon acceptance.